Section 1

 name.
 Directories can be specified using either a relative path or a

-hierarchy.
-The full path tells you where a directory is in that
+The full path tells you where to go, starting from the root of a computer.

 command.